symopsio/walkthrough/07_triggering_events.md

 # Triggering Events

 Let's test our our new subscription, by triggering an Event from the CLI, which will hit the Sym API.
+This should cause our `hello` flow run, resulting in us receiving a DM in Slack (from our `io.say`)!

 To make things quicker later on, we'll create a little script to emit this event.
 Put the following in a script called `request.sh` and make it executable.